|

 This is the lower level of the Madison, ME Kaplan unit.

-Here is the generating room floor of the Madison, ME unit.
-Will has started to dismantle the Woodward Governor.
 Karen and I took the grandchildren to Santa's Village this weekend.
 We stopped at Littleton and visited with Tommy Clark.
 Here are some interesting photos.

 Ed Clark's Littleton Smith Kaplan.
 The Clarks are perfectionists!!
 Behold the iridescent green bright work.
 What a beautiful unit!!